jatinmankar8/website/README.md

 ## Testing/developing the website on your local machine

-In order to download the website clone the repository with `git clone git@github.com:CindyJS/website.git`
+In order to download the website clone the repository with `git clone git@github.com:CindyJS/website.git` `git clone git@github.com:CindyJS/website.git`

 Then enter the just downloaded folder `website` and install all dependencies with